 Following the breakdown of a marriage, separation is the first step in eventually obtaining a divorce and legally ending the relationship.
 The separation process is generally confusing, stressful, and overwhelming and is best undertaken with guidance from an experienced family lawyer.

 Separating from your spouse can be stressful and emotionally draining.
 Having an experienced family lawyer on your side can help you navigate this uncertain time in your life, help you understand your legal rights, and ultimately protect your assets and interests.
-Proactively plan for your new future: contact the Toronto family lawyers at NULaw online or at 416-481-5604 to book a consultation.
+Proactively plan for your new future: contact NULaw online or at 416-481-5604 to book a consultation.